SunnykMoore/Project-Mars/README.md

 In command line, type "git clone https://github.com/notquitealibrarian/project-mars.git" to clone the repo.

-There are 2 directories called HelloDjango.
+There are 2 directories called ProjectMars.
 You want to be in the 1st directory.

-Type "python manage.py runserver"
+Type "python manage.py runserver" or "python3 manage.py runserver" (depending on your python set-up).

 A link should be provided to lead you to the locally-hosted website.
 Admin username is ADMIN, password is tostadas (obviously this is going to be changed in the final product but thankfully this is just proof of concept)